On-Page SEO

 • Internal linking from authoritative pages to newer or more specific content distributes trust signals across the site

-For content teams, this means E-E-A-T should be part of the brief, not an afterthought.
-The author assigned, the sources required, the review process, and the update schedule should all reflect the E-E-A-T standards appropriate for the topic's YMYL sensitivity.
+For content teams, E-E-A-T should be part of the brief not an afterthought.
+The author assigned, the sources required, the review process, and the update schedule should all reflect the E-E-A-T standards appropriate for the topic.

 Conclusion

-When E-E-A-T is embedded into your content creation process, pillar strategy, editorial governance, and AI-content review workflows, SEO becomes more resilient.
-Rankings improve not because of tricks, but because the content genuinely serves users and earns credibility over time.
+When E-E-A-T is embedded into your content creation process, pillar strategy, and editorial governance, SEO becomes more resilient.
+Rankings improve not because of tricks — but because the content genuinely serves users and earns credibility over time.

 Frequently Asked Questions